 The Committee has the political leadership of the process of drafting the S3 and its implementation.

 Albanian S3 Team developed an S3 Roadmap based on the JRC Framework and so far several steps have been taken to develop a Strategy at national level and at the same time by keeping a regional perspective.
 National S3 Team supports the Committee with expertise and deals with preparation of the S3 and the implementation of the S3 Roadmap.

-The country finalized the first steps of context analysis, through a thorough Quantitative and Qualitative mapping of the economic, innovative, scientific, and productive domains that might be considered in the selectiontechnological potential of the country identifying potential vertical and horizontal S3 priority areas.
+The country finalized the first steps of context analysis, through a thorough Quantitative and Qualitative mapping of the economic, innovative, scientific, and technological potential of the country identifying potential vertical and horizontal S3 priority areas.
 Such priority domains are identified based on the economic, innovation, and scientific strengths of a region or a country, expert knowledge, and stakeholder dialogue, the latter being one of the main features of the strategic process.

-As a result, six priority areas for a Smart Specialisation Strategy in Albania (sub-articulated in 11 industries) and 4 cross-sectorial areas: intelligent specialization were identified as potential domains where innovation would bring an added value to the economy:
+As a result, six priority areas for intelligent specialization were identified as potential domains where innovation would bring an added value to the economy:

-- 1. Agriculture, Fishing & Aguaculture, and Forestry
+- 1. Agriculture, Fishing & Aquaculture, and Forestry

 - 2. Manufacturing

 - 3. Energy

 - 4. Tourism

 - 5. ICT

 - 6. Business Process Outsourcing (BPO)